crypt0ace/ElasticDump/README.md

 # ElasticDump
-Dump Elastic Search data if the authentication is disabled.
+A simple script to dump Elastic Search data if the authentication is disabled.

 - `Help` Menu
 ```